Marisabriana/Marisabriana.github.io/index.md

 ---
 layout: frontpage
-title: Your name here
+title: Blue Ham
-description: So and so is a PhD student or candidate in some department at some university
+description: Blue Ham is a PhD candidate at Broom University.
-keywords: lastname, firstname, research interests, etc.
+keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---

-So and so is a PhD student or candidate in some department at some university.
-Research interests include...

-Here's how to create add a hyperlink to some text: [Department of Policy Analysis &amp; Management](http://www.human.cornell.edu/pam)
+Blue Ham is a PhD candidate at Broom University.
+His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>